Story of Your Life

 "Story of Your Life" is a science fiction novella by American writer Ted Chiang, first published in Starlight 2 in 1998, and later in 2002 in Chiang's collection of short stories, Stories of Your Life and Others.
-Its major themes are language and determinism.
+Some of the story's major themes include linguistics and determinism.

-"Story of Your Life" won the 2000 Nebula Award for Best Novella, as well as the 1999 Theodore Sturgeon Award.
+"Story of Your Life" won the 1999 Nebula Award for Best Novella, as well as the 1999 Theodore Sturgeon Award.
 It was nominated for the 1999 Hugo Award for Best Novella.
-The novella has been translated into Italian, Japanese, French and German.
+The novella has been translated into French, German, Italian and Japanese.

 A film adaptation of the story, Arrival, was conceived and adapted by Eric Heisserer, and released in 2016.
 It was nominated for eight Academy Awards, including Best Adapted Screenplay.
 (Note: Arrival was also nominated for Best Picture, Best Director, Best Cinematography, Best Film Editing, Best Production Design, Best Sound Mixing and Best Adapted Screenplay, and won the award for Best Sound Editing.
 (See 89th Academy Awards.))
 The film also won the 2017 Ray Bradbury Award for Outstanding Dramatic Presentation and the Hugo Award for Best Dramatic Presentation.